soffan-group16/matplotlib/report.md

     > Converts a color to RGBA format, the function converts a vast ammount of different color formats to rgba, to identify and handle every case a lot of branching is needed.

     #### `run` ####
     > PlotDirective class is a directive for including a Matplotlib plot in a Sphinx document and `run` is the method to run this class.
+Many options and configs lead to a high CCN.

     #### `_plot_args` ####
     > In Matplotlib, multiple data sets can be plotted together. _plot_args is a private method dealing with a single data set.
 It analyses what the arguments represent because there are a lot of different cases.
 Thus, there is a high complexity.